|Pillars||$200,000 - $499,999|

-Memorials and honorary gifts: A gift of any amount may be designated in honor or memory of a loved one.
-Our Foundation staff will send a prompt acknowledgement letter to the honoree or family of the person remembered saying that you gave a generous gift in the person's honor (or memory.)
+- Memorials and honorary gifts: A gift of any amount may be designated in someone's honor or memory.
+We will promptly send acknowledgement letters to you and the honoree (or family) and we will publish your honor/memorial gift in the hospital's award-winning magazine.

 - Bequests: You can remember the Wilson Research Foundation in your will with a bequest for a percentage of your estate or a specific amount of cash or property.

 - Bank accounts and CDs: You may name the Wilson Research Foundation as the beneficiary upon your death.
 Yet you own and may use the assets.